 The College has first rate study facilities, such as the Quincentenary Library, which has an excellent stock of textbooks and more advanced readings in Psychology and related areas, as well as a number of anatomical models that are useful for the study of the brain and neuroscientific investigation.

 Our Psychology graduates find employment in a very wide range of professions because they develop a variety of skills that are popular with prospective employers, like the ability to analyse quantitative data, a skill that is extensively practiced in the form of statistical methods and research methods.

-We're also very pleased to be able to welcome some of our graduates back as graduate students, in the first instance for the MPhil Degree in Social and Developmental Psychology, or as PhD students.
+We're also very pleased to be able to welcome some of our graduates back as postgraduate students, in the first instance for the MPhil Degree in Social and Developmental Psychology, or as PhD students.

 Our typical offer is for an A* and two A grades at A-Level or equivalent.

 There are no essential subjects you must have studied to read Psychological and Behavioural Sciences (PBS) as the degree covers a great diversity of topics.
 The main requirement for studying PBS is that you have a passion for learning about the underlying causes of human experience and behaviour.

 Psychology A-Level would be useful, and Biology and Mathematics will also give you a good foundation as they can help you develop the necessary logical thought and critical analysis skills.

 No specialist knowledge is required, but we expect you to have explored your interest in the subject.